 A few portions of wheatgrass propels your feline’s well-being, both physically and mentally.
 Here are some of the reasons why:

 1. Boosts Immune System

-As you’ve already seen, wheatgrass has many nutrients that are suitable for the cat’s immunity.
+As you’ve already seen, wheatgrass has many nutrients that are helpful to the cat’s immune system.
 These minerals and vitamins will go a long way in saving you a trip to the vet.

 2. Weight Loss

 This might sound funny until you have a lazy and chubby cat for a pet.
 Getting it to shed off the weight can be quite an uphill task.
 As you focus on changing the cat’s diet, let it snack on some wheatgrass.

 Cats are generally meant to be playful and active.
 If you notice that its usual routine is becoming boring, you can introduce the wheatgrass to the cat’s meal for a bit of stimulation.